ABOUT CAMBRIDGE ARTS FESTIVAL — Summer 2017, Cambridge City Hall

 CAF strives to cultivate relationships with sponsors and we continue to enlist support from the Region’s local businesses to help make the arts a priority in our communities.
-While the City of Cambridge is our main funder, we are proud to have long-standing support from TD Bank, Waterloo Region Record, Operandi Technology Solutions, Cambridge Farmer’s Market, Josslin Insurance, Angus Audio, as well as many other local businesses and organizations who donate to our silent auction.
+While the City of Cambridge is our main funder, we are proud to receive support from TD Bank, Waterloo Region Record, Cambridge Arts Connect, Cambridge Farmer’s Market, Josslin Insurance, Angus Audio, as well as many other local businesses and organizations who donate to our silent auction.
 The number of supporters for CAF grows annually.

 The Cambridge Arts Festival Planning Committee consists of a small team of dedicated volunteers who work hard all year round to make the event a success.
 Over the last 5 years, attendance at the festival has more than doubled and we consistently hear positive feedback from attendees about how much they enjoyed the festival.
 Our committee is strong with many members having served with the festival for 4 years or more.
 Every year, we undertake a thorough evaluation of our programming so that we can create an even better experience for future events.